fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

 consistently non-positive.
 However, no variable was selected consistently enough such that its confidence intervals are not bound away from zero.
-So we cannot really say that the effect of some gene is clearly significant. <br/>
+So we cannot really say that the effect of some gene is clearly statistically significant. <br/>

 ## Conclusion

+Similarly to the generalized additive models explored in the Eighth Circle, LASSO provides additional flexibility to the traditional framework of generalized linear models making these standard models much more applicable in practice.
+We illustrated that the selection via LASSO is not just a tool for making better predictions, but it can also be used for statistical inference via post-selection inference methods.

-We concluded not just the last cycle but the whole series on statistical modeling.
-We went through quite a lot, and it is time to take a break and see some forests.
+We conclude here not just the last cycle but the whole series on statistical modeling.
+We went through quite a lot, and it is time to take a break and see some forests and nets.

 ## References